Tara Heath Tara Heath

 It all begins with an idea.

 Alex and Liam’s wedding day was a refined, intimate celebration that perfectly suited a documentary and analogue photography approach.
 They began their morning getting ready together at home, choosing a calm, unhurried start that allowed me to work in a true documentary style—capturing natural light, real interactions, and the understated details that translate beautifully on 35mm film.
-The simplicity of their morning created a clean, modern aesthetic that works exceptionally well for couples wanting authentic, unposed wedding photography with a focus on texture, tone, and atmosphere.
+The simplicity of their morning created a clean, modern aesthetic that works exceptionally well for couples wanting

 Their ceremony took place at the historic Chadkirk Chapel near Manchester, a location that’s ideal for analogue wedding photography thanks to its soft, directional light and architectural character.
 The chapel’s stone walls, timber beams and surrounding greenery provided a timeless setting without the need for styling or staging.
 Every frame shot on film carried depth and natural grain, giving their ceremony images a classic, editorial quality that suits couples searching for luxury documentary wedding photography in Manchester.